-The experiments show how the scrubber SO2 efficiency improved with an increase in seawater flow rate and alkalinity level.
-Besides, a larger water consumption was need to meet IMO targets when engine load increased from 10 to 50%, generally a water-saving greater than 50% could be achieved with Sample 3 and 4 (having nominal alkalinity above 200 mg/L) compared to the Sample 2, which have almost 60% the alkalinity of sample 3 and 4.
-Conversely, for the Sample 1 having a very low alkalinity content, a seawater flow rate outside the investigated range is required to reach IMO targets.
+The experiments show how the scrubber SO_2 efficiency improved with an increase in seawater flow rate and alkalinity level.
+Besides, a larger water consumption was need to meet IMO targets when engine load increased from 10 to 50%, generally a water-saving greater than 50% could be achieved with Canary and Kattegat Sea compared to the North Sea.
+This effect was due to an alkalinity content which was approximately 2 times higher than the North Sea.
+Conversely, for the Finland Gulf Sea having a very low alkalinity content, a seawater flow rate outside the investigated range is required to reach IMO targets.
 The pH values of effluent after the scrubber were in the range 3 - 6 in line with the regulations for discharged waters on board ship according to IMO guidelines 2009 (Resolution MEPC 184 (59)).

-The experimental data for the SO2 scrubber capture for different engine loads, seawater flow rates and characteristic values of seawater alkalinity have been interpreted in the light of an experimental correlation which correlates the desulphurization efficiency to the operating dosage (d{op}), with high accuracy level (R2 = 0.957).
-The model provides a simple criterion to establish the optimal water dosage, able to control and optimize the seawater flow rate suitable for the reduction of sulphur emissions to meet IMO-MARPOL targets according to the ships route.
+The experimental data for the SO_2 scrubber capture for different engine loads, seawater flow rates and characteristic values of seawater alkalinity have been interpreted in the light of an experimental correlation which correlates the desulphurization efficiency to the operating dosage (d{op}), with high accuracy level ($R^2 = 0.957$).
+The model provides a simple criterion to establish the optimal water dosage, able to control and optimize the seawater flow rate suitable for the reduction of sulphur emissions to meet IMO-Marpol targets according to the ships route.
 Seawater consumption plays an important role on pumping costs related to energy ship consumption, and a more accurate evaluation should be necessary (Flagiello et al., 2019).
 In this sense, the possible reduction of energy consumption allows contributing to reduce the fuel penalty and the additional GHG emission associated to the scrubber and to reduce the EEDI and the SEEMP ship index, contributing to enforce the IMO strategy and greening of the maritime transport.